 The efficiency of particle generation is dependent on the laser parameters, i.e., beam energy, repetition rate, spot size, and scan rate.
 The system is equipped with a 266-nm ultraviolet (UV) laser beam, which is considered suitable for bulk analysis.
-Using a laser with output in the UV region of the spectrum, heating of the bulk sample is minimal and therefore vaporization of volatile constituents from the sample is avoided.
+It has been found that using a laser with output in the UV region of the spectrum, heating of the bulk sample is minimal and therefore vaporization of volatile constituents from the sample is avoided.
 Energy settings of 5%-100% can be chosen, and the energy at the sample can be measured by a built-in energy meter.
 For optimization an energy setting of 100% was used yielding energy of 8 mJ at the sample.